Fan Curve 101

 Fans do more than just spin; they play a crucial role in effective dust, mist, and fume extraction from all your workstations, a process defined as the total system design air volume.
 To achieve this, the fan must generate enough pressure to counteract all pressure losses within the dust, mist, or fume collection system.

-Total System Design Air Volume is the sum of the air volume of all workstations connected to the dust/fume/mist collection system.
-It is measured in Cubic Feet per Minute (CFM).
-Typically, the manufacturer of the workstation will define what drop air velocity should be achieved for proper dust (mist, fume) collection and what the diameter of drop should be.
-The Air Volume (CFM) can be calculated as the Drop Area in square feet multiplied by Air Velocity (in Feet per Minute, FPM).
+The Total System Design Air Volume is the aggregate air volume of all workstations connected to the dust, fume, or mist collection system, measured in Cubic Feet per Minute (CFM).
+The workstation manufacturer typically specifies the required drop air velocity for proper dust (mist, fume) extraction and the diameter of the drop.
+The Air Volume (CFM) is then calculated by multiplying the Drop Area in square feet by the Air Velocity (in Feet per Minute, FPM).

-There are two additional limitations where the fan cannot be operated: the unstable fan area and the area under total system pressure losses.
+Two areas are particularly impractical for fan operation: the unstable fan area and the area beneath total system pressure losses.

 The Area Under Total Pressure Losses

-As explained at the beginning of this article, the fan must overcome the total pressure losses of a given dust (mist/fume) collecting system to achieve sufficient airflow.
-Therefore, a fan generating pressure that is lower than the total losses cannot be used for that particular dust collecting system.
+As the fan must overcome the total pressure losses of a dust, mist, or fume collecting system for effective airflow, a fan generating pressure lower than the total losses is unsuitable for that particular system.

-Figure 1: The fan cannot be operated in the unstable area on left (A), or at the bottom of the chart where pressure is under total pressure losses for a given system.
+Figure 1: The fan should not operate in the unstable area on the left (A), or at the bottom of the chart where pressure is under total pressure losses for a given system.